captainbrosset/devtools-tips/src/tips/en/copy-rule-as-css-in-js.md

 date: 2021-11-30
 authors: Patrick Brosset
 title: Copy a CSS rule as CSS-in-JS format
-tags: ["css", "javascript", "frameworks", "browser:edge", "browser:chrome"]
+tags: ["tip", "css", "javascript", "frameworks", "browser:edge", "browser:chrome"]
 ---
 Do you use a CSS-in-JS framework?
 If so, you know how frustrating it can be to copy CSS from DevTools and paste it into your code.